destacks/tc/README.md

 ## Credits

 The biggest shout-out to [`clsx`](https://github.com/lukeed/clsx) and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge). `tc` is just a super-thin wrapper around them.
-They are doing more than 99.9% of the work and deserve all the credit.
+They do more than 99.9% of the work and deserve all the credit.

 ## License